If you are 18 years old or over, you should have a Will.

 Powers of Attorney

-There are many circumstances when a person will require an Attorney (anyone over the age of 18) to act on his or her behalf.
+There are many circumstances in which a person may require an Attorney (someone over the age of 18) to act on his or her behalf.

 Commonly prepared Powers of Attorney: